Zero-Sum Fictitious Play Cannot Converge to a Point: Discussion

 \subsection{Necessity of the Assumptions}

-It is worth emphasizing that Assumptions~\ref{asspt:positive_measure} and~\ref{asspt:boundary} are not necessary for pointwise convergence of FP.
-There are zero-sum games that violate one or both of these assumptions and whose FP dynamics still converge, or are conjectured to converge, pointwise.
+We emphasize that violating Assumptions~\ref{asspt:positive_measure} and~\ref{asspt:boundary} does not by itself imply pointwise non-convergence: there are zero-sum games that violate one or both of these assumptions and whose FP dynamics still converge, or are conjectured to converge, pointwise.
 For instance, the game with payoff matrix $\tilde A$ in Equation~\eqref{eq:zz_mat}, introduced in Section~\ref{sec:tie_non_conv}, fails to satisfy Assumption~\ref{asspt:boundary} and yet exhibits pointwise convergence under several natural tie-breaking rules.

-We have also observed examples in which FP appears to converge to a single point for games that do not satisfy Assumption~\ref{asspt:positive_measure}.
-Figure~\ref{fig:lower_dim_convergence} illustrates a numerical trajectory for the zero-sum game
+The behavior of FP for games that do not satisfy Assumption~\ref{asspt:positive_measure} is more delicate.
+Figure~\ref{fig:lower_dim_convergence} illustrates two numerical trajectories for the zero-sum game

 This game has infinitely many equilibria and satisfies Assumption~\ref{asspt:boundary}, but not Assumption~\ref{asspt:positive_measure}.
-When ties are broken uniformly at random among multiple best responses, the FP trajectory often settles near the midpoint $M$ of $\tildenex$.
+When ties are broken uniformly at random among multiple best responses, the trajectory is quickly attracted to the equilibrium segment.
+The subsequent behavior, however, differs across realizations: in some runs the empirical strategy appears to settle near the midpoint $M$ of the segment (Figure~\ref{fig:lower_dim_convergence}(a)), while in others it continues to drift along the segment (Figure~\ref{fig:lower_dim_convergence}(b)).
+Whether pointwise convergence occurs for this game remains unclear.

 We also suspect that Assumptions~\ref{asspt:positive_measure} and~\ref{asspt:boundary} are not strictly necessary for non-convergence under particular initializations.
 Consider the zero-sum game